pelikhan/action-continuous-translation/.ruler/instructions.md

 # Ruler Instructions

+## You Ain't Gonna Need It Rule

+When you are asked to solve a task, you should not add any extra features, enhancements, or modifications that are not explicitly requested.
+Do not add any code that you think might be useful in the future but is not required for the current task.
+The goal is to keep the solution focused and concise.

+## Small Is Better Rule

+When you are asked to solve a task, you should always strive to keep the solution as small and simple as possible.
+Avoid adding unnecessary complexity or features that are not required for the task at hand.
+The goal is to create a solution that is easy to understand and maintain.

 ## Project File Structure

 This project is a custom GitHub ACtion that uses GenAIScript to translate markdown files in a repository.
 The project structure is as follows: